wenlong96/portfolio/README.md

 Collaborate with cross-functional teams to create a comprehensive framework for data output to fulfill project objectives.

 _Skills: Powershell · Batch Programming · R (Programming Language) · Python (Programming Language) · MySQL · Cron · PostgreSQL · Greenplum · Big Data Analytics_

-**Investment Associate, Wiziin Inc. Vietnam** _May 2021 - Aug 2021_

-Conduct research on US startup-investor platforms and identify opportunities for market penetration.

-Source for startups with growth potential via networking events and conduct interviews to assess potential areas for value-add.

-Develop and execute outreach initiatives to multiple stakeholders including VCs, incubators, and startups and support in onboarding to our platform.

 **Fraud Analyst, Citibank Singapore** _Jul 2018 - Jun 2019_